sudhirkannab/data-warehouse-project/README.md

 The final Gold layer provides customer, product, and sales data that can be used for reporting and business analysis.

+## Project Objective

+The goal was to transform raw CRM and ERP CSV data into a structured data warehouse that can support **business reporting and analytics.**

+The pipeline handles data ingestion, data quality issues, transformation, integration, and dimensional modeling.
 ## Architecture

 ```text